treadstone71/Maze-Runner-Game/README.md

 # Maze-Runner-Game

-A simple maze game developed in java using backtracking
+A simple maze game developed in java using randomized backtracking